What is Urbit?

 rul.
 Shorter names, such as

-~marzod, are assigned to ships with special duties on the Arvo network stars and galaxies, respectively.
+~marzod, are assigned to ships with special duties on the Arvo network galaxies and stars, respectively.
 Longer names like

 ~palfun-foslup are identities for typical users.

 These names map directly to a corresponding number in the Urbit ID address space.
 Galaxies occupy the 8-bit address space, so any galaxy is actually a number between zero and 255.
 Stars occupy the 16-bit address space, and planets occupy the 32-bit address space.

 Can I change my

 Nope.
 There is a 1:1 mapping between name and identity.
 Think of your

 How do I get an identity?

 Or, if you must, try an ERC-721 (NFT) exchange (Google or Twitter should help you with this).
 This will probably involve a purchase and a transfer to an Ethereum address that you own.
-We recommend using Bridge to access the address that the identity is transferred to.
+We recommend using Bridge, available at https://bridge.urbit.org, to access the address that the identity is transferred to.

 How do I transfer an identity to someone else?

 Access the Ethereum address that holds the identity you wish to transfer via Bridge.

 What is the best way to access my Urbit ID?

 We recommended using Bridge for all Urbit ID-related operations.
 It’s great for managing your identities, as well as for viewing information about identities you don’t own.